Cost: $3,050 – $3,325 (double occupancy)

 Itineraries are subject to change and may need to be altered based on weather conditions.

-This tour will include daily walks of up to 2-3 miles over steps and uneven ground, which are also not wheelchair accessible.
+This tour will include daily walks of up to 2-3 miles over steps and uneven ground, therefore are also not wheelchair accessible.
 Many of these destinations that we will visit are not accessible by motorized vehicles.
 In order for you to fully experience and enjoy your Croatian journey, we advise that all guests be in good physical condition.